subhromitra/Video-analytics/README.md

 ## Problem statement :

-**Given a video (any file : .mp4, .avi, .MTS) , the task is to recognize,i.e, classify the activity being performed in the video.**
+**Given a video (any file : .mp4, .avi, .MTS) , the task is to recognize, i.e , classify the activity being performed in the video.**

 ![Activity classification](https://cse.buffalo.edu/~jcorso/r/actionbank/files/action_bank_montage.png)